Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Notification/README.md

 # Overview

-The `Notification` component extends the functionality of the Ant Design notification component by providing additional customization and support for stricter type safety.
+The `Notification` component extends the functionality of the Ant Design notification component.
 It ensures that all props are type-checked more rigorously compared to the standard Ant Design notification component.

 # Props